Wesxdz/kahlo-yawn/_posts/mom.md

 **Science Fiction Motor Object Maid Alpha 1.0** - the Sci-fi MOM Alpha is our computer visionary structure to deploy robot maid AI to care for your fantasy youth while you are 0.

-**Transhuman Pregnancy Test Suprise** - gonna have an elf, a demon, vampire?
+**Transhuman Pregnancy Test Surprise** - gonna have an elf, a demon, vampire?
 Let's find out together.
 ![Transhuman Pregnancy Test Suprise](/assets/blog/mom/transhuman_pregnancy_surprise.jpeg)

 **Deep Red (playing chess with computer condom)**